Our content may include links to products from our partners

 We (Americans) shopping claim a 2/3 piece of the economic activity of the United States.
 If we spend less than this, it should absolutely ring a bell to be cautious.
 In 2008, for example, our Consumer Confidence Index hit a low, below 30, on the scale, but in February it was at 114.8.
 If you remember back to 2008, the economy wasn’t in full-health.

 You should also be cautious when sensitive stocks start to degrade after a profitable session, as this is a good sign buyers are getting scared.
 If you need examples of these stocks, just look at the stocks who are at their peak when everything is “good” like businesses that sell products not needed for survival, banks, and stocks that involve transportation in them.

 When a market is rising, and the force of that rise is a few stocks and getting smaller, this is a sign of bad times ahead.
-You can be sure to check that a lot of stocks are now hitting their new 52 week lows and that they are more consistently dropping than rising in price, as these are extremely good indicators (See more in our technical analysis posts).
+You can be sure to check that a lot of stocks are now hitting their new 52 week lows and that they are more consistently dropping than rising in price, as these are extremely good indicators.
 Usually, after these two happen, and the lows keep increasing while the prices keep dropping, this means the veteran investors are quickly exiting the market.